AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_pyspark.md

 ---

-## 3. Logical Transformations and Conversion Rules
+## 3. Logical Transformations and Conversion Rules: How Does LeapLogic Handle Special SQL Constructs in PySpark?

+**Question:** What transformation rules does LeapLogic apply for PySpark?
+How does LeapLogic handle QUALIFY, COALESCE, casting, identity columns in AWS Glue?

-LeapLogic applies intelligent transformation rules to ensure migrated code maintains functional equivalence while optimizing for PySpark's distributed architecture.
+**Answer:** LeapLogic applies intelligent transformation rules to ensure migrated code maintains functional equivalence while optimizing for PySpark's distributed architecture.

-### QUALIFY Clause Conversion -> Derived column
+### How Does LeapLogic Convert QUALIFY Clause to PySpark Derived Table (Subquery)?

+**Question:** How is QUALIFY clause converted in PySpark?
+Does PySpark support QUALIFY?
+How does LeapLogic handle QUALIFY in AWS Glue?
+What is DerivedTable?

 **How LeapLogic Handles It:** Since PySpark/Iceberg doesn't support the QUALIFY clause, LeapLogic automatically creates a subquery (named `DerivedTable`) and moves the qualify condition to a WHERE clause in the outer query.